Online Master’s Degree in Education (MS)

 Program Overview

-The University of Tennessee, Knoxville, offers an online Master of Science in Education with a concentration in Instructional Technology.
-It equips students with the skills needed to teach in the online environment, including educational institutions, corporations, government positions and nonprofit organizations.
+The University of Tennessee, Knoxville offers an online master's degree in Education with a concentration in Instructional Technology, covering educational institutions, corporations, government positions, and nonprofit organizations.

 Credit Hours